rombrew/phobia/doc/MachineProbe.md

 	(pmc) pm_self_adjust

 This is enough to do it once and store the values in the flash.
-But we recommend to do it again if you change DC link voltage rating.
+But we recommend to do it again if you change DC link voltage.

 Also look into [Integrity Self Test](IntegritySelfTest.md) page to get more info about self-adjustment functions.